 Dual Bachelor’s / Master’s degree options might allow students to save money on tuition by potentially earning credits that apply to both degrees and by earning your degree in less time.

-Earning a bachelor and master’s degree together typically extends the years spent at school if you look at it from the perspective of an undergrad.
+In general, earning a bachelor and master’s degree together typically extends the years spent at school.
+To clarify, only if you look at it from the perspective of an undergrad.
 However, it often simultaneously accelerates the time that it takes to earn a master’s degree.

 The application fee, as well as the GRE requirement, may be waived for BS/MS applicants.
 Several recommendation letters from department faculty may, however, be required, as the specific admissions requirements vary from school to school.